Hello-Surya/AssayingAnomalies-Python/README.md

 ![Python](https://img.shields.io/badge/python-3.9%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 The **Assaying Anomalies** project provides a rigorous, open-source protocol for evaluating cross-sectional stock return predictors.

-This repository contains a Python translation of the MATLAB toolkit originally developed by Robert Novy-Marx and Mihail Velikov.
+This repository contains a Python translation of the MATLAB toolkit originally developed by **Robert Novy-Marx** and **Mihail Velikov**.
 The goal is strict functional fidelity: the library supports anomaly signal construction, portfolio sorts, Fama–MacBeth regressions, evaluation metrics, tables, figures, and an end-to-end replication workflow.

+---

-## Installation
+# Installation

-The package requires Python 3.9+ and uses standard scientific Python libraries such as `pandas`, `numpy`, `statsmodels`, and `matplotlib`.
+The package requires **Python 3.9+** and relies on standard scientific libraries such as:

+- pandas
+- numpy
+- statsmodels
+- matplotlib

 To install the development version locally: